semgrep/semgrep-docs/docs/kb/semgrep-code/scan-engine-kill.md

            Error: semgrep-core exited with unexpected output
 ```

-## Determining the size of your monorepository
+## Determining the size of your monorepo

 By default, Semgrep places resource limitations on the size of file scanned and memory allocated.

-However, Semgrep does not place limitations on the number of files scanned and scanning a large monorepository can involve thousands of lines of code.
+However, Semgrep does not place limitations on the number of files scanned and scanning a large monorepo can involve thousands of lines of code.
 Thus, the first course of action is to determine exactly how many files are getting scanned:

 1. View your CI logs.
 This step depends on your CI provider.
 2. Search for the section "Scan Status".

-A monorepository's components can look like this:
+A monorepo's components can look like this:

 ```console
 ┌─────────────┐